 7 Signs Your Business Systems Suck

 Let’s face it, concepts like paperless office and cloud computing are not ‘new’ concepts anymore.
-It still surprises me when I encounter businesses that are not paperless and in the cloud.
+It still surprises me when I encounter businesses (or for that matter, accounting and advisory firms) that are using outdated systems and processes — i.e. are not paperless and in the cloud.
 It just makes sense.
 I’ve been running businesses as ‘paperless offices’ since I co-founded Business Fitness back in 2001.
 PARADOX, has been ‘paperless’ and had 100% cloud-based IT and business systems from day one, almost 8 years ago now.

 Two key things about terms like ‘paperless’ and cloud’ are that:

 - It’s not about the lack of paper or the servers being ‘in the cloud’ — they’re just features;